 Big Ten Football Previews – Part I

 Editor's Note: This is the first in a series of my annual summer Big Ten football previews.
-Check back weekly (approximately) to see who’s next...
+Check back often to see who’s next...

 Team: Minnesota Golden Gophers

 Tidbits ...
 Minnesota's last Big Ten title came way back in 1967.
-The Golden Gophers led the Big Ten in turnover margin last season (+18).
-Minnesota plays no one out of conference that resides in a BCS league.
+The Golden Gophers boasted one of the top recruiting classes in the Big Ten despite an abysmal season.
+Minnesota once again plays no one out of conference that resides in a BCS league.

 2006 Prediction/actual: 4-8, 1-7 (T-9th) / 6-7, 3-5 (T-6th), Insight